joseph-cchang/Military-Spending/README.md

 # Military-Spending
-This is the final project for PSTAT174
+This is the project for PSTAT174 - Time Series